IKoshelev/VolvoWroclawConf2025/README.md

 ![PWAs](./readme/PWAs.png)

 A typical PWA is made with JavaScript/TypeScript and one of the leading [Single Page Application](https://developer.mozilla.org/en-US/docs/Glossary/SPA) frameworks like Angular / React / SolidJS / Svelte etc...
 However, modern web browsers have become full fledged application platforms in the last 15 years and one of their key new capabilities is [Web Assembly](https://webassembly.org/) or WASM.
 WASM is one of the latest aspirant on the arena of Virtual Machines (like JVM, CLR or LLVM), it is designed as a portable compilation target for programming languages and let's you create web applications and by extension PWAs with a variety of programming languages like Python, Rust, C# etc...
 JavaScript still remains "Lingua franca" of modern web, and is primary choice for PWAs, but making both UI and Server part in a single language in which you are well proficient has its own advantages.
 Due to this reason, I have gone away from "shortest path" rule here and decided to showcase a Blazor PWA made in C#.
 You will never be able to get rid of JS completely in a PWA, but WASM will allow you to limit it to technical glue-code and make business logic in your language of choice.

+*Unless you want to dive deeper into the "works offline" aspect, making your web page into a PWA is just a cherry on top, a way to provide "app experience" to your users.
+Everything in this article will work just the same for a regular web app / web site.
+PWA is only required for push-notifications on some mobile platforms. *

 ## Modern Cloud and development ecosystem